 I-680 runs along the Southern Pacific railroad tracks, crossings of which are enabled by bridges and/or culverts.
 I-680 is expected to limit the area's function as an east-west migration corridor due to habitat fragmentation, the high level of human activity, vehicle traffic, and associated light and noise pollution, as well as natural impediments such as steep or sheer embankments and rapid stream flows.
+For example, there is a grade difference of up to 17 feet between the northbound and southbound lanes of I-680 between SR 84 and Sunol Boulevard (from PM 11.9 to 12.7, approximately 0.9 mile; and from PM 13.1 to 15.0, approximately 2 miles) that greatly limits possible movement of species along those corridors.

 Along the I-680 corridor, in particular, large culverts and undercrossings serve as important connectors for wildlife.
 I-680 is considered a 'hot spot' for collisions involving vehicles and wildlife.
 Mule deer, wild turkey, and grey fox are the most common species identified in wildlife cameras set up at box culverts under I-680 near Sunol (UC Davis Road Ecology Center 2016b).